Utah’s Intricate Net Metering Landscape

-Because of Rocky Mountain Power’s change from net metering, only those who got solar before November 15, 2017 were grandfathered in to existing rate structures and tiers.
-These individuals have the same 1:1 kWh credit for the energy they overproduce.
+Because of Rocky Mountain Power’s change from net metering, only those who had solar installed before November 15, 2017, are grandfathered.
+These individuals have 1:1 kWh credit for the energy they overproduce.

 Utah’s Rocky Mountain Power Schedule 135

-Rocky Mountain Power’s Schedule 135 outlines the net metering program for those who have been locked in at the historical rate structure.
-This document covers the monthly billing minimum for being connected to the grid, and another 13 special conditions.
+Rocky Mountain Power’s Schedule 135 outlines the net metering program for those who get locked in historical rates.
+This document covers the monthly billing minimum for being connected to the grid and another 13 special conditions.

-Because of Utah Solar Energy Associations work Rocky Mountains scheme to ruin the Utah solar industry has been thwarted.
-The combined effort of concerned utans and solar professionals has halted the death of solar growth in Utah and given rise to a transitional program.
+Because of Utah Solar Energy Associations work, Rocky Mountains scheme to ruin the Utah solar industry has been thwarted.
+The combined effort of concerned Utahans and solar professionals has halted the death of solar growth in Utah and given rise to a transitional program.

 Rocky Mountain Power solar customers now have a fixed rate structure until 2032.
 Solar customers also do not have any additional fees that other non-solar customers don’t pay.
 Lastly, this organization has and is fighting for legislation to approve the state solar tax credit extension.